+If you are looking for what to do in Port Augusta with kids this could be a great option.
 The Port Augusta Model Engineers Society have been running the Port Augusta Train Park for years.
 They offered rides on small sit on trains to the public on the first and third Sunday of each month.
 At the time of writing they are closed for business because they are in the process of moving locations, but I will update as soon as I know more.
-Currently it looks like they will be up and running agin in early 2020.
+Currently it looks like they will be up and running again in early 2020.
 If you would also like further information, keep an eye on their Facebook page for updates too.

 Take a Scenic Flight

 Local company Arid Air offers scenic flights from Port Augusta to a few of the other regions in the area.
 Why not take advantage of this and see Wipena Pound in the Flinders Ranges from the air or spend a day flying over Lake Eyre and some of the adjacent desert and landscapes?
 This flight would be particularly special when Lake Eyre is full of water and life.
 Other options include a day trip to Coober Pedy, and a 2-day trip to even more outback locations.

 Port Augusta is about three and a half hours from Adelaide by road, and that certainly is the easiest way to get between the two places.